Shule's Computer School For Street Boys

 Shule is putting an end to street boys being left out of local, government, and international programs designed to improve the lives of marginalized children across the globe ~ Jacqueline Wolfson, Shule Foundation Founder.

-The first ever computer lab exclusively for street boys, Auntie Jackie's Computer Lab will offer computer classes to boys living on the streets six days a week.
+Shule is advancing digital democracy, addressing the significant inequalities and the lack of progression for children that are not digitally connected.
+The first-ever computer lab exclusively for street boys, the Shule Computer Lab offers computer classes to boys living on the streets six days a week.
 Taught by certified teachers, the classes will range from Introduction to Computer, Parts of a Computer, Input and Outputs Devices, Basic mouse and Keyboard Techniques, Typing Master, and Microsoft application programs that are from (MS word, Excel, PowerPoint, Access, Publisher, and Internet) to more advanced.

 Because our students come from the streets, Shule will provide the boys with two nutritious meals, access to our showering and clothing washing facilities, medical care when needed, and counseling.
 The boys' interest in computers grants us the perfect opportunity to work with kids to get them off the streets and reintegrate them into society.